CivicLabsBelgium/luftdaten_irceline_viewer/README.md

 ### building and running

-* Copy src/config.js.dist to src/config.js , edit the copy for your needs
+* copy src/config.js.dist to src/config.js , edit the copy for your needs

 * With docker:
     1. `cd` to the project directory